developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 ---

 ## Overview
-This guide covers advanced DataWedge features such as Profile and Config-file Import/Export, mass deployment of DataWedge settings, and Advanced Data Formatting, which allows acquired data to be manipulated based on its contents.
+This guide covers advanced DataWedge features such as the importing and exporting of Profiles and Configuration files, mass deployment of those files, and Advanced Data Formatting, which allows acquired data to be manipulated based on its contents.

 For this guide, a basic knowledge of DataWedge Profiles, Plug-ins and other concepts is required.
-If necessary, please see the [About](../about) and [Setup](../setup) guides for more information.
+If necessary, please see the [About](../about) and [Setup](../setup) guides for additional information.

 ## DataWedge Settings
-Most of the functionality referenced here is accessed through the DataWedge Settings panel.
+Most of the functionality referenced in this guide will be accessed through the DataWedge Settings panel.

 **To access DataWedge Settings**:

 &#49;.
-From the Profiles screen, **tap the "hamburger" menu and select Settings**.
-The DataWedge Settings panel appears as in Step 2, below.
+From the Profiles screen, **tap the "hamburger" menu** and **select Settings** as hightlighted below.
+The DataWedge Settings panel appears similar to the image in Step 2.
 <img style="height:350px" src="datawedge_settings.png"/>
+_Access the DataWedge Settings panel from the Profiles screen_.
 <br>

 &#50;. **Tap the desired feature** to invoke or change its status.